Creatine and depression?

 Depression: a modern scourge to combat?

 Do you constantly feel sad, lacking in energy, and nothing seems to motivate you?
 Then you're not alone.
-Visit depression is a real public health problem affecting millions of people around the world.
-But what exactly is it?
+Visit depression is a real public health problem affecting millions of people around the world, and if it doesn't affect you personally, there's a good chance that it will affect someone close to you.
+But what exactly is depression?

 Understanding depression

-Depression is much more than just a temporary bout of the blues.
-It's a mood disorder that affects the way you think, feel and act on a daily basis.
+Depression is much more than just a passing bout of the blues or even a low mood.
+It's a real mood disorder that affects the way you think, feel and act on a daily basis to the point of leaving you amorphous and unwilling to do anything about it.
 Imagine yourself in a dark pit with no ladder to climb out.
 That's what depression is like.

 According to the World Health Organisation, over 300 million people worldwide suffer from it.
 That's a colossal number, isn't it?
 That's about 4.4% of the world's population.
 So it's a problem that can't be ignored.